miikkuu/tcs_joining_update/README.md

 🚀 **Automate Your TCS Joining Letter Check**

 Tired of constantly checking the TCS NextStep portal for your joining letter?
-This tool automates the entire process and notifies you the moment there's an update.
+This tool automates the entire process and notifies you with a mail twice a day  with your JL status and a screenshot of the status.
+Completely free to use and modify. and fully automated.

 ## ✨ Key Features

 - **Automated Portal Checks**: Runs on schedule without manual intervention
-- **Instant Notifications**: Get email alerts for status updates
+- **Instant Notifications**: Get email alerts for status updates twice daily at 12 PM and 8 PM IST
 - **Cloud-Based**: Runs on GitHub Actions (24/7 availability)
 - **Secure**: Uses GitHub Secrets to protect your credentials
 - **Open Source**: Free to use and modify
+- **Screenshots**: Captures screenshots of the portal for debugging and also sent as attachment in email
+- **Logs**: Captures logs of the portal for debugging
+- **Email Notifications**: Receives email notifications for status updates

 ## 🚀 Quick Start